Sri Circle Maramma Temple

 Importance of Goddess Maramma

-Known by many names Amma, Mariamma, and Durga, Goddess Maramma is the goddess of rain and diseases, especially small pox, chicken pox and cholera.
-Often depicted as riding a tiger, Goddess Maramma is considered as the guardian deity in many of the South Indian villages.
+Known by many names, Amma, Mariamma, and Durga, Goddess Maramma is the goddess of rain and diseases, mainly smallpox, chickenpox, and cholera.
+Often depicted as riding a tiger, Goddess Maramma is considered the guardian deity in many of the South Indian villages.

 History of Circle Maramma Temple

 Unfortunately, there is no written or documented history about Circle Maramma Temple.
-But what I have heard and read is that during the late 1800s, Malleshwaram was hit by plague.
-And it is during this time where the locals sought divine help from the local guardian deities like Maramma (or Mariamma) to protect the people and the area.
-This resulted in worshiping the goddess eventually building a temple for her.
+But what I have heard and read is that during the late 1800s, Malleshwaram was hit by the Great Plague.
+It is during this time that the locals sought divine help from the local guardian deities like Maramma (or Mariamma) to protect the people and the area.
+This resulted in worshipping the goddess, eventually building a temple for her.

 Mahishasura Mardini